BLyndon/bayesian_methods/docs/_posts/2020-07-30-information_theory.md

 ## Self Information
 We start our discussion on information theory by defining a completely general term of information $$I(x)$$ by some key properties we know from experience.

-Let's consider a single cirumstance described by a random variable $$x$$.
+Let's consider a single circumstance described by a random variable $$x$$.
 If a certain circumstance is completely certain, i.e. $$p(x)=1$$, we know in advance, that this circumstance will happen.
 Since we were certain in advance, no information was gained by observing it.
 On the other hand, for low probabilities, the circumstance is very unexpected and by observing this circumstance, we gain a lot of information.

 For two completely independent events, by observing the first event we gain no information about the second event.
 So by observing the second event we gain the full information from its observation, without any influence from the first event.
 This implies, that the information gained by observing both events sums up.

 The second property might turn our focus to the logarithm function.
-From the first property, we know that the probabilty alters the gained information.
+From the first property, we know that the probability alters the gained information.

 The expression $$-\log p(x)$$ fulfills the property of a vanishing gain of information in case of certainty $$p(x)=1$$ and a high information gain for $$p \to 0$$.
 The second property is fulfilled as well